KhronosGroup/SYCL_Reference/source/iface/buffer.rst

 ================  ==========

-Buffers are containers for data that can be read/written by both kernel and host via an :ref:`buffer-accessor`.
-The data in a buffer cannot be directly accessed.
+Buffers are containers for data that can be read/written by both kernel and host.
+Data in a buffer cannot be directly via pointers.
 Instead, a program creates an :ref:`buffer-accessor` that references the buffer.
 The accessor provides array-like interfaces to read/write actual data.
-The SYCL runtime uses the creation and destruction of accessors as a declaration of intent of the program so that it can control the movement of data between device and host, and to track data dependencies between host and kernels so that kernels and data movements can execute asynchronously when their operands are available without requiring the program to explicitly schedule all operations.
+Accessors indicate when they read or write data.
+When a program creates an accessor for a buffer, the SYCL runtime copies the data to where it is needed, either the host or the device.
+If the accessor is part of a device command group, then the runtime delays execution of the kernel until the data movement is complete.
+If the host creates an accessor, it will pause until the data is available on the host.
+As a result data and kernels can execute asynchronously and in parallel, only requiring the program to specify the data dependencies.

 Initialization